Teaching and Training Adults

 Teaching and Training Adults is recognized by The Institute for Performance and Learning.
 Learners who have successfully completed Teaching and Training Adults can have this represent one year of experience towards the Institute’s Certified Training and Development Professional (CTDP) certification.

 This program is for anyone interested in teaching and training in industry and/or an academic environment.
 It is designed to develop the skills and knowledge of novices and refine the skills of current practitioners.
 Each course emphasizes principles involved in the adult learning process.
 Group process, active participation, and learning by doing are stressed.
 The skills, ideas, expertise, and knowledge of the participants are utilized as key resources in learning about instructing adults.

-Teaching and Training Adults is recognized by the Canadian Society for Training and Development (CSTD).
+Teaching and Training Adults is recognized by the The Institute for Performance and Learning.